HM Prison Isle of Wight: History

-The idea for re-organising the three island prisons was suggested in October 2008 as a way of improving efficiency across the three sites.
-The plans attracted criticism from prison officers who feared for their jobs and claimed with fewer staff on duty, the safety of staff, inmates and the public was being put at risk.
-The chairman of the Prison Officer's Association claimed that the main aim of the move was to save around £1.1 million through natural wastage and scrapping eight principal officers' posts.
-On announcement of the proposals names for new prison were suggested as HMP Solent, HMP Mountbatten, HMP Vectis and the tongue-in-cheek suggestion "Barry Island" after the governor sent to implement the cluster Barry Greenberry who left in October 2010 to work for the private sector.
-However, none of these new names were implemented and the new name HMP Isle of Wight was announced in March 2009.
-It was also stated that the individual sites would still retain their old names.
+The idea for combining management of the three prisons on the island was suggested in October 2008 in order to improve efficiency.
+The plans attracted criticism from prison officers who feared for their jobs and said that with fewer staff on duty, safety was being put at risk.
+The chairman of the Prison Officer's Association said that the principal motivation was to save around £1.1 million through natural wastage and the scrapping of eight principal officers' posts.
+On announcement of the proposal, suggested names for the new prison included HMP Solent, HMP Mountbatten, HMP Vectis and the tongue-in-cheek suggestion "Barry Island" after the governor sent to implement the cluster, Barry Greenberry, who left in October 2010 to work for the private sector.
+However, none were implemented and the name HMP Isle of Wight was announced in March 2009.
+It was stated that the individual sites would retain their names.

 HMP Isle of Wight was officially launched on 1 April 2009.
-On the day of the launch the prison union slammed the move stating that it had only been done to save money, and would become more of a danger to the public.
-The Ministry of Justice stated that other similar schemes such as one in the Isle of Sheppey had proved a success and that although there would be a saving of around £1 million this was only being done through better economies and that there was no added danger to the public.
+On the day of the launch, the prison union criticised the change, stating that it had been done to save money and would endanger the public.
+The Ministry of Justice stated that similar schemes such as the Isle of Sheppey had proved a success and that, although there would be a saving of around £1 million, this would be achieved through economies and there was no added danger to the public.
 The main motivation of "clustering", as the process is known, is cost cutting.

-In May 2010 a man dressed as Snoopy and an accomplice failed in their attempt to enter the Albany site in the prison, trying to free a prisoner.
-The pistol the costumed man carried was a water gun.
-The person the men were trying to free was actually located in the Camp Hill site at the time.
+In May 2010 a man dressed as Snoopy and an accomplice failed in their attempt to enter the Albany site in order to free a prisoner.
+The costumed man carried a water gun.
+The inmate the men were trying to free was in the Camp Hill site.

-In January 2013, the Ministry of Justice announced that the Camp Hill site of the prison would close, with a reduction of 595 places at the prison.
-The prison formally closed in March 2013.
+In January 2013, the Ministry of Justice announced that the Camp Hill site would close, with a reduction of 595 places.
+The site formally closed in March 2013.